 Winner: Bermuda Grass

 Both St. Augustine and bermuda grass have a wide variety of insects and pests that can plague them.
 Certain varieties of St. Augustine are especially prone to chinch bugs.
-Palmetto St. Augustine, however, is chinch bug resistant.
+Although Floratam St. Augustine originally claimed to be chinch bug resistant, the chinch bugs evolved and this is no longer the case.
 Other insects that can damage St. Augustine include grub worms, sod webworms and fall armyworms.
 Bermuda grass is usually invaded by bermuda grass mites, billbugs, and similar to St. Augustine, sod webworms and fall armyworms.
 A few insect control products for these variety of pests are listed below.
 Learn more about these insects in our Insect Identification article.

 The same can go with turfgrass disease—St. Augustine and bermuda grass are prone to different diseases.
 St. Augustine grass is susceptible to a number of turfgrass diseases such as brown patch, SAD, grey leaf spot, pythium and others.
+However, Palmetto St. Augustine is resistant to lethal viral necrosis (LVN) and the sugarcane mosaic virus (SCMV), which are both viral diseases that cannot be treated with fungicides.
 Grey leaf spot and brown patch are the two most serious of these diseases though.
 Bermuda grass is more prone to dollar spot, spring dead spot, leaf spot, brown patch and pythium.
 You can learn more in Identifying Common Lawn Diseases.

 Although St. Augustine may be stronger than bermuda grass in some areas, bermuda grass also has stronger characteristics than St. Augustine in certain areas.
 As previously stated, this blog discusses comparitive traits between St. Augustine and bermuda grass from a generic perspective.
 Each cultivar of St. Augustine and bermuda grass performs differently as they were bred at different times with varying goals in mind.
 In this edition of Turf Wars, St. Augustine scores an overall 6/10 including the ties, bermuda finishes with a score of 8/10 including ties and bermuda grass wins the war between turfs.